menu

 Demographics

 The people who call Clara home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clara residents report their race to be White.
-Important ancestries of people in Clara include English, Irish, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Clara include English, Irish, Italian, Yugoslavian, and Other West Indian.

 The most common language spoken in Clara is English.
 Other important languages spoken here include African languages and Arabic.